-- In the government-wide financial statements, the total assets and deferred outflows of the Timber Mesa Fire and Medical District were \$19,670,018 at the close of the fiscal year.
-The total assets and deferred outflows exceeded liabilities and deferred inflows by \$5,249,467.
-Of this amount \$135,880 represents the balance of the unrestricted net position. - The District realized an increase in its net position of \$2,779,485 equal to the excess of revenues over expenses.
+- In the government-wide financial statements, the total assets and deferred outflows of the Timber Mesa Fire and Medical District were \$21,951,205 at the close of the fiscal year.
+The total assets and deferred outflows exceeded liabilities and deferred inflows by \$6,433,280.
+Of this amount \$254,085 represents the balance of the unrestricted net position. - The District realized an increase in its net position of \$1,183,813 equal to the excess of revenues over expenses.
 Increases in revenue related to ambulance and grants were the predominate reason for this increase in net position.
-In 2021, the District was successful in acquiring the Certificate of Necessity from the other ambulance provider in the area, thereby expanding its current ambulance transport area and becoming the sole ambulance provider in the area.
-In addition, the District was awarded a grant to support the purchase of a new ambulance.
-The District also benefited from a regional Assistance to Firefighters Grant (AFG) to support the purchase of new Bio-Medical Equipment with other area districts, as well as the continued grant for Staffing for Adequate Fire and Emergency Response grant (SAFER) that allowed the District to increase staffing by 9 additional firefighters. - Cash and investments increased by \$1,880,496.
-The increase in cash and investments was directly related to increase in revenue attributed to ambulance and grants. - As of the end of the current fiscal year, the District's governmental funds reported combined ending fund balances of \$4,258,987, an increase of \$1,625,791 in comparison with the prior year. - At the end of the current fiscal year, unassigned fund balances for the general fund was \$3,011,131.
-The change in fund balance for the general fund was an increase of \$1,625,680 for the fiscal year.
-The District Board and Administration are continuing to work diligently to enhance the financial position of the organization while still providing a high level of service to the community it serves. - The total long-term liabilities of the District decreased by a net amount of \$3,011,465.
-Decreases in the District's actuarially determined net pension/OPEB liability of \$2,565,723 contributed to this decrease.
+The District was awarded grant funds related to American Rescue Plan Act (ARPA) along with other fire districts in the state to help offset the costs related to COVID-19 in previous years.
+The District also benefited from the continued grant for Staffing for Adequate Fire and Emergency Response grant (SAFER) that allowed the District to increase staffing by 9 additional firefighters. - Cash and investments decreased by \$288,537.
+The decrease in cash and investments was related to the purchase of capital assets in the fiscal year with reserves, offset by increase in revenue attributed to ambulance. - As of the end of the current fiscal year, the District's governmental funds reported combined ending fund balances of \$4,639,675, an increase of \$380,688 in comparison with the prior year. - At the end of the current fiscal year, unassigned fund balances for the general fund was \$3,537,413.
+The change in fund balance for the general fund was an increase of \$380,272 for the fiscal year.
+The District Board and Administration are continuing to work diligently to enhance the financial position of the organization while still providing a high level of service to the community it serves. - The total long-term liabilities of the District increased by a net amount of \$3,920,691.
+Increases in the District's actuarially determined net pension/OPEB liability of \$4,362,414 contributed to this increase.
 There was no new debt issued in the current year.